zaporter/go-update-mongo/README.md

 # Testing Methodology

-Testing is performed by inserting an object in mongo, running `updateOne()` on it, and verifying that the document is identical to the document produced by `UpdateDocument`
+`UpdateDocument` is tested against a locally running monogo 7.0 docker.
+The test connects to mongo, inserts the test object, runs `updateOne()` on it, and then ensures that it is exactly equal to the document produced by `UpdateDocument()` (ordering of keys and all)

 There are currently 205 tests and 61 are skipped.